iorodeo/panels_g4_docs/_build/html/_sources/communications.txt

 SPI: 16-level Gray Scale
 """"""""""""""""""""""""""""""""""""""
-For 16-level gray scale the bytes in the SPI  message are  as follows:
+The bytes in the SPI  message are  as follows:

 * spiMessage[0-32] = i2c message for matrix 0
 * spiMessage[33-65] = i2c message for matrix 1